Taming-the-BEAST/FBD-tutorial/README.md

 ### Specify the Sites Model

 The molecular sequence data sampled for each extant bear species are from two different genes: the mitochondrial cytochrome b gene (**cytb**) and the nuclear interphotoreceptor retinoid-binding protein gene (**irbp**).
 We will partition these loci into two separate alignments and apply different models of sequence evolution to each one.
 For the `cytb` gene, we will apply a general-time reversible model with homogeneous rates across sites: GTR.
-For the nuclear gene `irbp`, we will assume a 2-rate model where transitions and transversions happen at different rates, and that the rates vary across the alignment according to a mean-one gamma distribution: HKY+$\Gamma$.
+For the nuclear gene `irbp`, we will assume a 2-rate model where transitions and transversions happen at different rates, and that the rates vary across the alignment according to a mean-one gamma distribution: HKY+Gamma.

 >Navigate to the **Site Model** window.
 Select the **cytb** gene and change the **Subst Model** to **GTR**.
 Toggle on **estimate** for the **Substitution Rate**.
-Select the **irbp** gene and change the **Subst Model** to **HKY**.
-To indicate gamma-distributed rates, set the **Gamma Category Count** to 4.
-Check that the  **Shape** parameter is set to **estimate**.
-Toggle on **estimate** for the **Substitution Rate**.

 <figure>
  <a id="fig:6"></a>
  <img style="width:75%;" src="figures/set_mito_sites_model.png" alt="">
- <figcaption>Figure 6: The fully specified site model for the \cl{cytb} gene: GTR.</figcaption>
+ <figcaption>Figure 6: The fully specified site model for the cytb gene: GTR.</figcaption>
 </figure>

+>Select the **irbp** gene and change the **Subst Model** to **HKY**.
+To indicate gamma-distributed rates, set the **Gamma Category Count** to 4.
+Check that the  **Shape** parameter is set to **estimate**.
+Toggle on **estimate** for the **Substitution Rate**.

 <figure>
  <a id="fig:7"></a>
  <img style="width:75%;" src="figures/set_irbp_sites_model.png" alt="">
- <figcaption>Figure 7: The fully specified site model for the \cl{irbp} gene: HKY+$\Gamma$.</figcaption>
+ <figcaption>Figure 7: The fully specified site model for the irbp gene: HKY+Gamma.</figcaption>
 </figure>

 Now both models are fully specified for the unlinked genes.
 Note that **Fix mean substitution rate** is always specified and we also have indicated that we wish to estimate the substitution rate for each gene.
 This means that we are estimating the _relative_ substitution rates for our two loci.

 ### The Clock Model

 Here, we can specify the model of lineage-specific substitution rate variation.
 The default model in BEAUti is the **Strict Clock** with a fixed substitution rate equal to 1.
-Models for relaxing the assumption of a constant substitution rate can be specified in BEAUti as well.
+For this analysis we will use an uncorrelated, lognormal model of branch-rate variation.
 The **Optimized Relaxed Clock** option (provided by the **ORC package**) assumes that the substitution rates associated with each branch are independently drawn from a single, discretized lognormal distribution {% cite drummond06 --file FBD-tutorial/master-refs.bib %}.
-The **Random Local Clock** uses Bayesian stochastic search variable selection to average over random local molecular clocks {% cite drummond10 --file FBD-tutorial/master-refs.bib %}.
-For this analysis we will use the uncorrelated, lognormal model of branch-rate variation.

 >Navigate to the **Clock Model** window.
 Change the clock model to **Optimized Relaxed Clock**.